 Once students reach 2nd grade, they’re often ready to accelerate their learning.
 That’s because at this point, they've adjusted to the more rigorous learning environment initially encountered in 1st grade, and are able to further expand their skills and knowledge in every subject area.

 In 2nd grade, your child becomes a more experienced writer and reader by practicing their skills in more complex and comprehensive ways.
 Students read bigger and more complicated books, and write longer and more in-depth pieces.
 What’s more, second graders pursue projects that involve research and critical thinking.

 Read on for what to expect this year, and shop all books and resources at The Scholastic Store!
 For more book and reading ideas, sign up for our Scholastic Parents newsletter.

 Reading in Second Grade

-In order to build reading skills, your 2nd grader:
+To build reading skills, your second grader:

-- Reads more complex words such as two-syllable words.
+- Reads more complex words, such as two-syllable words.

 - Reads words with common prefixes and suffixes, for example: pre-, re-, un-, -able, -ad, and -er.

-- Reads grade-appropriate irregularly spelled words (consult your child’s teacher for a specific list of these words).
+- Reads grade-appropriate, irregularly spelled words (consult your child’s teacher for a specific list of these words).

-- Reads a variety of texts including fiction, non-fiction, fables, and poetry.
+- Reads a variety of texts including fiction, nonfiction, fables, and poetry.

 - Understands the structure of a story, specifically the purpose of beginnings (introducing the text) and endings (concluding the text).

-- Understands the most important details of a text: its main purpose and the “who”, “what,” “where,” “when,” “why,” and “how” of a text.
+- Understands the most important details of a text—its main purpose and the “who,” “what,” “where,” “when,” “why,” and “how.”

 - Begins to make connections within and between texts.